Highlights

 Can anxiety trigger sensory problems?

 A patient with an anxiety disorder or chronic stress can have more sensory processing issues.
-For example, anxiety may cause numbness or higher susceptibility to sensory stimuli in one’s surroundings, which can make one feel overwhelmed and experience stress, sleep problems, or gastrointestinal issues.
+For example, anxiety may cause numbness or higher susceptibility to overwhelming stimuli in one’s surroundings, which can precipitate stress, sleep problems, or gastrointestinal issues.

 What are the most effective coping strategies for adults with SPD?